Political Asylum Protections for Whistleblowers

 The Court, in its decision, explained,

 In fact, the decision is broad.
-The Court noted that it was an error to,
+The Court remarks that it erred in,

-conclud[e] that Grava’s whistleblowing could not constitute an expression of political opinion because he did not concomitantly espouse political theory.
+“concluding that Grava’s whistleblowing could not constitute an expression of political opinion because he did not concomitantly espouse political theory.
 When the alleged corruption is inextricably intertwined with governmental operation, the exposure and prosecution of such an abuse of public trust are necessarily political.
-See Reyes-Guerrero, 192 F.3d at 1245.
+See Reyes-Guerrero, 192 F.3d at 1245.”

 In 2011, the U.S. Courts of Appeals in the Ninth Circuit broadened the scope of the Grava holding, expanding its impact.
 In the decision in Antonyan v.
 Holder, the judges concluded that “the whistleblowing doctrine extends to an asylum petitioner who faces retaliation from a notorious criminal who is protected by corrupt government officials.”
 Nune Antonyan witnessed an incident in which a criminal in Armenia was able to bribe and be protected by corrupt government officials.
 In retaliation for her bravery in speaking up, Antonyan endured physical assaults and death threats.
 Yet the country’s investigators and prosecutors did nothing; in fact, they actively covered for the criminal.

 The decision explicitly drew on the Grava holding, emphasizing that,